jnozzi/cocoadev.com/markdown/KindOfClassSmell.md

 }

 This makes the constraints clearer, and lets us substitute other appropriate classes later if we want.
-(See also: General/DuckTyping.)
+(See also: DuckTyping.)

 ----

-*Also note that this "checking for objectEnumerator" completely breaks if you decide to listen to the stuff on the General/ObjectAsCollection page.
-In uses such as the one on General/MutableDeepCopyAndUserDefaults you'd get infinite recursions.*
+*Also note that this "checking for objectEnumerator" completely breaks if you decide to listen to the stuff on the ObjectAsCollection page.
+In uses such as the one on MutableDeepCopyAndUserDefaults you'd get infinite recursions.*

-The General/KindOfClassSmell can often be avoided using the General/VisitorPattern, although visitor is not as elegant in General/ObjC as it could be. --Theo
+The KindOfClassSmell can often be avoided using the VisitorPattern, although visitor is not as elegant in ObjC as it could be. --Theo